aurelioo29/Diabetes-Prediction-App/README.md

 6. **Access the application**:

-   Open your web browser and navigate to `http://127.0.0.1:5000`.
+   Open your web browser and navigate to `http://127.0.0.1:5000`. 🌐

-## Usage
+## 📝 Usage

-1. Fill out the form with the required health attributes.
+1. Fill out the form with the required health attributes. 🏥
-2. Click the "Prediksi" button to get the prediction.
+2. Click the "**Prediksi**" button to get the prediction. 🔮
-3. The prediction result will be displayed along with the input data and classification report.
+3. The prediction result will be displayed along with the input data and classification report. 📊

-## Dependencies
+## 📦 Dependencies
+This project uses the following dependencies:

 - Flask
 - Flask-SQLAlchemy